Employment-Related Identity Theft

 - You may review earnings posted to your record on your online Social Security Statement.
 Workers, age 18 and older, may create an account to review their statements.

-Additional steps you should take if you suspect that you are the victim of employment related identity theft
+Steps you should take if you know or suspect that you are the victim of employment-related identity theft

 - File a report with your local police department.